 co-operating with reasonable OHS rules implemented by the service

 not acting recklessly and/or placing the health and safety of other adults or children at the service at risk.

+During a pandemic:

+Students on placements, volunteers, contractors and parents/guardians at the service are responsible for:

+complying with any additional control measures that are required as a result of a pandemic.

+taking all reasonable and practicable actions required to ensure that there is no increase in risk to the health and safety of themselves or others.

 EVALUATION